TheBozzz34/gr-ysf-hack/README.md

 # gr-ysf

 # This is a kinda hacky fix to get [gr-ysf](https://github.com/HB9UF/gr-ysf) built on modern systems, there are some small code changes, and I removed the unit tests which used deprecated libraries and I didn't want to re-write them.
-# Unfortunatly this still requires an old version of gnu radio b/c ir produces xml based blocks, which are now deprecated.
+# Unfortunatly I think that this still requires an old version of gnu radio because it produces xml based blocks, which are now deprecated.

+## it compiles, but the blocks won't load, at least not on the latest gnuradio version, I have no idea if this still works on the version it was written for, 3.7.5.